jminnier/STARTapp/README.md

 # START App

-The START App:
+The Shiny Transcriptome Analysis Resource Tool (START) App:
-A Web-Based RNAseq Analysis
-and Visualization Resource
+A Web-Based RNAseq Analysis and Visualization Resource

 The app is hosted on Shinyapps.io here:
 <https://kcvi.shinyapps.io/START/>

-To run this app locally on your machine, download R or RStudio and run the commands:
+To run this app locally on your machine, download R or RStudio and run the following commands once to set up the environment:
 ```

 install.packages(c("reshape2","ggplot2","ggthemes","gplots","ggvis","dplyr","tidyr","DT",